 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.
 Work experience within the Sports Industry can be used to develop the skills and knowledge needed when studying the compulsory Professional Development in the Sports Industry unit.

 This course is assessed through external (67%) and internal (33%) assessments, including:

-- An external written exam in Anatomy and Physiology
+- An external exam in Anatomy and Physiology

-- A controlled assessment task, written under exam conditions, relating to Fitness Training and Programming for Health, Sport and Well-being
+- An external task, written under exam conditions, relating to Fitness Training and Programming for Health, Sport and Well-being

 - Internally assessed coursework, consisting of written assignments, presentations and practical assessments

 The exam board for this BTEC Level 3 Extended Certificate is Pearson BTEC.